Healthdirect Free Australian health advice you can count on.

 • what to do if you miss a dose

 Talk to your doctor as soon as possible if you feel unwell when taking your medicines.
 Do not stop or change your medicines without talking to your doctor.
-You can look up information about medicines here.

 Can tinea be prevented?

-• Tinea is contagious so it's important not to share towels, flannels, bathmats, treatment creams or shoes.
-Wear thongs when showering in a communal shower.
+• Tinea is contagious.
+It is important not to share towels, flannels, bathmats, treatment creams or shoes.

-• Use antiperspirants to help control excessive sweating.
+• Use antiperspirants to help control sweating.

 • Make sure your feet are completely dry before putting on socks, stockings or tights.